BrikerMan/BMPlayer/.github/ISSUE_TEMPLATE.md

 ### Reproduce

 [The steps to reproduce this issue.
-What is the url you were trying to load, where did you put your code, etc.]
+What is the URL you were trying to play, where did you put your code, etc.]

 ### Other Comment